tochsner/phylogenetic-tree-posterior-datasets/README.md

 <If applicable, add any notes additional notes here>
 ```

-7. Commit and push your changes to your forked repository.
-Then, create a pull request to the main repository.
+7. Commit and push your changes.
+Then, create a pull request to the main branch.

 ## 📊 Compute dataset statistics (WIP)